Limelite Pointing Mortar

 - Easy to use, just add water

-- Masonry walls built with Limelite Heritage Lime Pointing Mortar have improved breathability – increasing the resistance to frost and damp
+- Masonry walls built with Limelite Lime Pointing Mortar have improved breathability – increasing the resistance to frost and damp

 - Designed to provide improved workability when repointing masonry joints